chevere/xr-docs/introduction/contributing.md

 ## Code

 You can help with development by providing your time and care.
-XR is open for any [issue](https://github.com/chevere/xr/issues) and [pull request](https://github.com/chevere/xr/pulls), bug reporting, testing, translating, documenting, design, etc.
+XR Debug is open for any [issue](https://github.com/chevere/xr/issues) and [pull request](https://github.com/chevere/xr/pulls), bug reporting, testing, translating, documenting, design, etc.

 ## Project

 You can help to build a bigger project by doing the following:

 * Engaging in [GitHub discussions](https://github.com/chevere/xr/discussions)
-* Mentioning XR to your friends or colleagues
+* Mentioning XR Debug to your friends or colleagues
 * Writing about it (guides, blog posts, etc.)
 * Making videos showing others how to use it